rozbb/fantastic-snarks-homework/README.md

 An example of a secure commitment scheme is `Com(val; com_rand) = Hash(com_rand || val)` where `Hash` is a cryptographically secure hash function with certain properties (i.e., it is not vulnerable to length extension; so pick anything besides MD5, SHA-1, SHA-256 or SHA-512).

-Recall that the proof systems we use take an arithmetic circuit representing a computation that has private inputs (AKA the witness) and public inputs.
+Recall that the proof systems we use take an arithmetic circuit representing a computation that has private inputs, aka the _witness_, and public inputs.
-Some inputs will be constans, i.e., fixed by the circuit.
-For Groth16, there is a circuit specific proving key (aka evaluation key) used by the prover and a circuit specific verification key.
-Your task is to assemble circuits that realize commitments, merkle trees, etc into a particular application.
+Some inputs will be constants, i.e., fixed by the circuit.
+For Groth16, there is a circuit-specific _proving key_ (aka evaluation key) used by the prover, and a circuit-specific _verification key_.
+Your task is to assemble circuits that realize commitments, Merkle trees, etc. into a particular application.

 # Intro